Andrea-Guarneri/age-category-app/README.md

 **Age Category App** is a JavaScript application that classifies users into age ranges based on their inputted age.
 It displays the corresponding age category (like Baby, Teenager, Elderly), a dynamic image representing that age group, and changes the background color for a visually engaging experience.
 The app is built using **HTML**, **CSS**, and **Tailwind CSS**, with built-in error handling for invalid age inputs.

+### 🌐 Live Demo

+You can test and view this app directly on Netlify: [Age Category App](https://age-category.netlify.app/)

 ### 🌟 Key Features

 - **User Input**: Prompts users to enter their age via `prompt()`.